VinukaVilhan/Project46/README.md

 ### The problem I wanted to solve

 When downloading content from internet we use time based internet packages.
 Mostly, the package will be over at 8.30 in the morning.
-If you do not pause the downloading when the package is over your limited data from other data plans will be consumed and if you are not a morning person you probably have to wakeup and pause the download manually.
+If you do not pause the downloading when the package is over (at 8.30) your limited data from other data plans will be consumed and if you are not a morning person you probably have to wakeup and pause the download manually which is quite impossible to do so.

 ### Solution